iteratorpm/iterator/README.md

 ---

 ⚠️ **Early Alpha Warning**
 Iterator is currently in early alpha.
-Many features are incomplete or unstable, and the hosted version may break frequently.
+Many features are incomplete or unstable, and may break frequently.
-We're offering everything for free during the beta — and **feedback, bug reports, and contributions are very welcome**!
+We're offering everything for free on the cloud during the beta — and **feedback, bug reports, and contributions are very welcome**!

 ---